JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 The existence of choice (ability to express the desire of the subjective self objectively) requires something more than matter completely subject to past causes.
 The mathematical and the volitional can be distinguished.

 > Early man did not differentiate between the energy level and the spirit level.
 It was the violet race and their Andite successors who first attempted to divorce the mathematical from the volitional.
 Increasingly has civilized man followed in the footsteps of the earliest Greeks and the Sumerians who distinguished between the inanimate and the animate.
 And as civilization progresses, philosophy will have to bridge ever-widening gulfs between the spirit concept and the energy concept.
-But in the time of space these divergencies are at one in the Supreme. [[UB 103:6.10](/en/The_Urantia_Book/103#p6_10)]
+But in the time of space these divergencies are at one in the Supreme. <a id="a420_561"></a>[[UB 103:6.10](/en/The_Urantia_Book/103#p6_10)]

 In so far as motion is mechanical, without choice, completely determined by antecedent causation, it can be considered to have already occurred in the universal event space of time, from the infinite past to the infinite future.
 This eternal time line will correspond to an infinite cycle of revolutions of some standard orbiting body in space thereby establishing a standard but arbitrary time period of space.